Forte-Consultancy-Services/Notification-System-Widget/README.md

 4) Go to http://localhost:3000 and see the [Notification System Widget](https://drive.google.com/file/d/0B3o-a_7h0VNMQXd2VmpjOThJcWc/view?usp=sharing) in action

+# Instructions to use the Notification System Widget (Coming soon!
+Stay tuned!)

+Adapt the Notification System Widget to your project, but don't forget to acknowledge the author according to the [license](https://github.com/Forte-Consultancy-Services/Notification-System-Widget/blob/master/LICENSE.md) at the top of every code template file as a comment

 # Guide to contribute to this project (Coming soon!
 Stay tuned!)

 * [Background](https://drive.google.com/file/d/0B3o-a_7h0VNMamRKaTZ0TXhkd28/view?usp=sharing)